Timurtash: Viceroyalty

-His tenure was marked with suppression of vassals of Ilkhanate, namely Cilician Armenia and Anatolian beyliks.
-He succeeded capturing Konya in 1320 from Karamanids and marched on Leo IV in alliance with Al-Nasir Muhammad in 1321 and captured Ayas on 10 May according to Abulfeda.
+His tenure was marked by the suppression of vassals of Ilkhanate, namely the Armenian Kingdom of Cilicia and the Anatolian beyliks.
+He succeeded in capturing Konya in 1320 from Karamanids and marched on Leo IV in alliance with al-Nasir Muhammad in 1321 and captured Ayas on 10 May according to Abulfeda.
 He also sacked Christian centers of Kayseri and Erzurum, forcing inhabitants to convert to Islam.

 Revolt

 Growing rebellious every year, he declared open revolt against Abu Sa'id in December 1322 - January 1323, calling himself 'Sahib-az Zaman' (صَاحِب ٱلزَّمَان) and 'Şah-i İslam' (Emperor of Islam) minting coins with his new title Mahdi.
-He banned alcoholic drinks and reforged an alliance with Mamluks of Egypt, forcing Chupan to march against his own son in 1324.
+He banned alcoholic drinks and reforged an alliance with the Bahri Mamluks, forcing Chupan to march against his son in 1324.
 Chupan convinced his son to surrender and executed chief qadi of Anatolia Najm al-Din Tashti and emir Surkaji as rebellion instigators.
 He then secured a pardon for Timurtash and even had him reinstated as viceroy of Rum.

 Second tenure

-As soon as his reappointment, he marched on Anatolian beyliks, captured Beyşehir - capital of Eshrefids, executing their bey II Süleyman by drowning in Lake Beyşehir on 9 October 1326, annexing it to the viceroyalty.
-Later he marched on Dündar of Hamidoğlu who fled to Antalya, but Timurtash caught up and executed him as well.
+As soon as his reappointment, he marched on the Anatolian beyliks, captured Beyşehir, capital of the Eshrefids, executing their bey Süleyman II by drowning him in Lake Beyşehir on 9 October 1326, annexing it to the viceroyalty.
+Later he marched on Dündar of Hamidoğlu who fled to Alanya, but Timurtash caught up and executed him as well.
 He attacked Turgutids, Germiyanids and Beylik of Tadjeddin as well.
 He sent his subordinate Eretna against Nasir-ud Din Ahmed of Sahib Ataids in August 1327, capturing Karahisar, while bey fled to Yakup I of Germiyan.
-According to Faruk Sümer, he executed at least 9 Seljukid princes, possibly trying to create his own sultanate.
+According to Faruk Sümer, he executed at least nine Seljukid princes, possibly trying to create his own sultanate.